samim23/polymath/README.md

 <p align="center"><img  width="95%"  src="https://samim.io/static/upload/Frame_15.png" /></p>

 ## Use-cases
 Polymath makes it effortless to combine elements from different songs to create unique new compositions: Simply grab a beat from a Funkadelic track, a bassline from a Tito Puente piece, and fitting horns from a Fela Kuti song, and seamlessly integrate them into your DAW in record time.
 Using Polymath's search capability to discover related tracks, it is a breeze to create a polished, hour-long mash-up DJ set.
-For ML developers, Polymath simplifies the process of creating a large music dataset, for training generative models. etc.
+For ML developers, Polymath simplifies the process of creating a large music dataset, for training generative models, etc.

 ## How does it work?
 - Music Source Separation is performed with the [Demucs](https://github.com/facebookresearch/demucs) neural network